 Community Advocacy & Legal Centre (CALC)

-If you are a lawyer committed to social justice and looking for meaningful employment, we invite you to apply to join our dynamic and progressive team in our busy and innovative community legal clinic in rural south‑eastern Ontario.
+If you are a lawyer committed to social justice and looking for meaningful employment, we invite you to apply to join our dynamic and progressive team in our busy and innovative community legal clinic in rural south-eastern (Belleville) Ontario.
+The position is an 18‑month contract with the possibility of extension.

 If you have the following experience and competencies, please consider applying: